Keysight/Jlsca/README.md

 All the provided main-xxx.jl files can be run with -pX to run on X processors (local or not, as long as the trace set input is available for all processes).

-There are currently 3 different ways to parallelize each post processor:
+There are currently 2 different ways to parallelize each post processor:
-* SplitByData: This means that each process will visit each trace, but do only a part of the work for each trace, split by data.
-For example, for conditional averaging each process only keeps the averages for which it is responsible.
-If there are N processes, and the total amount of memory for all averages is M, each process uses M/N memory.
 * SplitByTracesBlock: This means that each process will visit a subset of traces, but do all the work required for that trace.
 For conditional averaging this means that each process needs M memory but less trace data needs to be moved around and interpreted.
 Traces are split in blocks, i.e. the first N go to process 1, the second N to process 2 etc.
 * SplitByTracesSliced: Same as SplitByTracesBLock, but process 1 takes trace 1, process 2 takes trace 2, etc.